fbpixelDo You Need to Take Progesterone After IUI? | Thomson Medical

 • Common side effects at the injection site include redness, swelling, bruising, and muscle soreness.

-Keep in mind that having these side effects doesn't always mean something is wrong, they could just mean that the progesterone is doing its job.
+Keep in mind that having these side effects doesn't always mean something is wrong.
+One common concern is whether progesterone delays your period after IUI, which is a normal effect of the supplementation.
 But if you have any severe or long-lasting symptoms, you should consult your fertility doctor.

 If you're experiencing prolonged side effects or have concerns about your progesterone supplementation, schedule an appointment with Thomson Fertility Centre.
 Our fertility specialists can help manage any unusual side effects and ensure you feel supported throughout your fertility journey.